 - Types of mito disorders [In depth info on www.umdf.org]

-- Potentially harmful meds for Mito (and FOD) patients
+- List of meds for Mito (and FOD) patients to use with CAUTION

 - Anesthesia Concerns: Propofol Infusion Syndrome